 The Atmosphere in Spatial History

-I am currently working on a spatial history of severe weather that combines archival, cartographic, and digital evidence in an effort to expand the graphical repertoire of spatial and environmental history.
+I am currently working on a study of severe weather that combines archival, cartographic, and digital evidence in an effort to develop the graphical repertoire of spatial history.

 I am interested in how digital distant reading approaches can advance conceptual and intellectual history.
 For example, I studied thematic and methodological trends in several tens of thousands of dissertations defended at early modern German universities.
 A first article offers an overview over legal dissertations of the seventeenth century and another employs a novel visualization approach to retrace the role of different age cohorts.
 I am also contributing to developing a large-scale computational study of the language of early capitalism.